Ditectrev/Microsoft-Azure-AZ-900-Microsoft-Azure-Fundamentals-Practice-Tests-Exams-Questions-Answers/README.md

 *[⬆ Back to Top](#table-of-contents)*

-### To complete the sentence, select the appropriate option in the answer area.
-Hot Area: The explains what data Microsoft processes, how Microsoft processes the data, and the purpose of processing the data.
+### The [...] explains what data Microsoft processes, how Microsoft processes the data, and the purpose of processing the data.

 - [x] The Microsoft Online Services Privacy Statement.
 - [ ] Microsoft Online Services Terms.